astrunk87/socialNetworkAPI/README.md

   Licensed under the [MIT](https://choosealicense.com/licenses/mit/) license

 ## Contributions
-  my class mate Greg Stevenson helped guide me on some parts, it is noted in the code.
+  My class mate Greg Stevenson helped guide me on some parts, it is noted in the code.
-  I referneced class work and the mini project we did.
+  I also referneced class work and the mini project we did.

 ## Testing
   none